CSCfi/csc-user-guide/docs/apps/geoconda.md

 * `os.environ["_JAVA_OPTIONS"] = "-Xmx4g"` in the beginning of your Python code.

 ### Google Earth Engine authentication set up
-For using Google Earth Engine (GEE) API with `earthengine-api` package, one needs to have account in GEE.
-Before first usage, set up also GEE authentication in Puhti:
+For using Google Earth Engine (GEE) API with `earthengine-api` package, one needs to have an account in GEE.
+Before first usage, also set up GEE authentication in Puhti:

 1) Open Puhti web interface
 2) Start Desktop app